AZHenley/hcse-dissertations/README.md

-# A list of human-centered software engineering dissertations.
+# List of human-centered software engineering dissertations

 This is a list of dissertations that focus on the human factors of software engineering.
 Feel free to contribute by editting the file using GitHub, submitting a pull request, or emailing me (azh@utk.edu).